peak/s5cmd/README.md

 If you want to move an object between s3 buckets and then delete a local file if successful, you can do this:

 ```
-mv s3://source-bkt/key s3://dest-bkt/key && local-rm /path/to/key
+mv s3://source-bkt/key s3://dest-bkt/key && !rm /path/to/key
 ```

 This is also valid:

 ```
-local-mv a b/ || exec touch could-not-move # This is a comment
+!mv a b/ || ! touch could-not-move # This is a comment
 ```

 This as well:
 ```
-exec touch a && exec touch a-touched || exec touch a-couldnotbetouched
+! touch a && ! touch a-touched || ! touch a-couldnotbetouched
 ```